Ovarian Cysts During Pregnancy: Types, Symptoms & Treatments

 Surgical management of cysts is usually scheduled between 16 and 20 weeks of gestation to allow spontaneous resolution and better visualization of the cyst in contrast with the enlarged uterus (15).

-Your doctor may prescribe additional tests before or after the procedure to check the health of the baby and to determine any cancer markers (1) (11).
+Your doctor may prescribe additional tests before or after the procedure to check the baby’s health and to determine any cancer markers (1) (11).
+Frequent ultrasound checks help monitor cyst size and detect changes, allowing for timely action if complications develop.

 Frequently Asked Questions